planningcenter/javascript/README.md

 Here's an example...

 Say you're working in `@planningcenter/topbar` and need to add a feature to `@planningcenter/url`.
-Instead of having find that repo, clone it,, make a few blind change, publish, and re-`yarn`, you're able to develop and publish changes to both simultaniously.
+Instead of having find that repo, clone it, make a few blind change, publish, and re-`yarn`, you're able to develop and publish changes to both simultaniously.

 ## Publishing